-On March 27, 2023, we entered into a securities purchase agreement with certain accredited investors (the "Preferred Purchase Agreement"), pursuant to which we agreed to issue and sell, in a private placement (the "Series F Preferred Offering"), (i) 24,900 shares of our Series F-1 Convertible Preferred Stock, par value \$0.01 per share (the "Series F-1 Preferred Stock"), (ii) tranche A warrants (the "Preferred Tranche A Warrant") to acquire shares of Series F-3 Convertible Preferred Stock, par value \$0.01 per share (the "Series F-3 Preferred Stock") and (iii) tranche B warrants (the "Preferred Tranche B Warrant," together with the Preferred Tranche A Warrant, the "Preferred Warrants") for an aggregate offering price of \$24.9 million before deducting the fees paid to the placement agent and the financial advisors and other financing expenses payable by us.
+On March 27, 2023, we entered into a securities purchase agreement with certain accredited investors (the "Preferred Purchase Agreement"), pursuant to which we agreed to issue and sell, in a private placement (the "Series F Preferred Offering"), (i) 24,900 shares of our Series F-1 Convertible Preferred Stock, par value \$0.01 per share (the "Series F-1 Preferred Stock"), (ii) tranche A warrants (the "Preferred Tranche A Warrant") to acquire 34,859 shares of Series F-3 Convertible Preferred Stock, par value \$0.01 per share (the "Series F-3 Preferred Stock") and (iii) tranche B warrants (the "Preferred Tranche A Warrant, the "Preferred Warrants") to acquire 24,900 shares of Series F-4 Convertible Preferred Stock, par value \$0.01 per share (the "Series F-4 Preferred Stock") for an aggregate offering price of \$24.9 million before deducting the fees paid to the placement agent and the financial advisors and other financing expenses payable by us.

-Also on March 27, 2023, we entered into a securities purchase agreement with the our Chief Executive Officer, Gerard Michel, pursuant to which we agreed to issue and sell, in a private placement, (i) 19,646 shares of common stock, (ii) tranche A warrants to acquire shares of common stock and (iii) tranche B warrants to acquire shares of common stock for an approximate aggregate offering price of \$100,000.
+Also on March 27, 2023, we entered into a securities purchase agreement with the our Chief Executive Officer, Gerard Michel, pursuant to which we agreed to issue and sell, in a private placement (the "Common Offering", and together with the Series F Preferred Offering, the "Private Placements"), (i) 19,646 shares of common stock, (ii) tranche A warrants to acquire 31,110 shares of common stock (the "Common Tranche A Warrants", and together with the Preferred Tranche A Warrants, the "Tranche A Warrants") and (iii) tranche B warrants to acquire 16,666 shares of common stock (the "Common Tranche B Warrants", and together with the Preferred Tranche B Warrants", and together with the Preferred Tranche B Warrants, the "Tranche B Warrants") for an approximate aggregate offering price of \$0.1 million.

-On June 12, 2023, at the annual general meeting of stockholders, the stockholders approved the private placement that closed on March 29, 2023 ("Stockholder Approval") and therefore, the Preferred Warrants issued in such private placement are exercisable.
-The exercise of all such Preferred Warrants would generate approximately \$60.0 million in proceeds.
-There can be no guarantee that such Preferred Warrants are ever exercised, and if so, there is no guarantee that we will ever receive the full \$60.0 million in proceeds.
+On June 12, 2023, the stockholders approved the Private Placements at the annual general meeting of stockholders and therefore, the Preferred Warrants and Common Warrants issued in the Private Placements are exercisable.
+The exercise of all such Preferred Warrants and Common Warrants would generate approximately \$60.0 million in proceeds.
+There can be no guarantee that all such Warrants are ever exercised, and if so, there is no guarantee that we will ever receive the full \$60.0 million in proceeds.
+During the nine months ended September 30, 2023, all of the Preferred Tranche A Warrants were exercised for an aggregate exercise price of \$34.9 million into 34,859 shares of Series F-3 Preferred Stock and all of the Common Tranche A Warrants were exercised for an aggregate exercise price of \$0.1 million into 31,110 shares of common stock.

-As of June 30, 2023, 15,276 shares of our Series F-1 Preferred Stock were converted into 4,629,539 shares of common stock and 9,624 shares of our Series F-1 Preferred Stock were converted into an equal number of shares of Series F-2 Preferred Stock.
+As of September 30, 2023, 33,229 shares of our Series F-1, F-2 and F-3 Preferred Stock were converted into 9,000,582 shares of common stock.